brianoflondon/hive-nectar/docs/configuration.rst

     from nectar.storage import configStorage as config

-It is also possible to access the configuration with the commandline tool `nectar-cli`:
+It is also possible to access the configuration with the commandline tool `hive-nectar`:

 .. code-block:: bash

-    nectar-cli config
+    hive-nectar config

 API node URLs
 -------------